ChalmersGU-data-structure-courses/dsabook/src/markdown/02-sorting-part-1/05-selection-sort.md

 The advantage compared to Bubble sort is that Selection sort makes a lot fewer swaps.
 For each outer iteration it only makes one swap, so the total number of swaps will be $n-1$ (we get the last element in place "for free").
-So, Selection sort makes a *linear* number of swaps, meaning that it grows linearly with the size of the array.
+So, for Selection sort, the number of swaps grows *linearly* with the size of the array.
+(But don't forget that the number of comparisons is still quadratic.)

 ::: dsvis
 This visualisation analyses the number of comparisons and swaps required by Selection sort.